Poetry ContestHilda Simmons Levitt

 It was established in 1988 by the late Stanley Levitt to honor his wife’s memory, and her love of poetry and Midland College.
 Hilda Simmons Levitt graduated with honors in journalism from Louisiana State University where she also studied under poet Robert Penn Warren.
 In 1979, at the age of 62, Mrs. Levitt decided to pursue writing again.
 For the next seven years, until her death in 1986, she studied creative writing at Midland College.

-The contest is now underwritten by Mrs. Levitt’s daughter Carol Schwartz, who lives in Washington, D.C.
+The contest is now underwritten by Mrs. Levitt’s daughter Carol Schwartz, who lives

 Any full-time or part-time student registered in English classes at Midland College